dattatele/data-buddy/README.md

-# DataWarp
+# Data-Warp

-`DataWarp` is a powerful Python library that simplifies working with data files across various formats and storage locations.
+`Data-Warp` is a powerful Python library that simplifies working with data files across various formats and storage locations.
 At its core is the FileConnector module, a universal connector designed to streamline data ingestion from multiple sources with minimal configuration.

 ## Key Features